When it comes to decorating, being efficient with your living space should extend all the way up to your walls.

-Photo Credit: Wayfair
+Photo Credit: @tndesign

-You can visually expand your space by stacking a series of smaller artwork vertically towards the ceiling, but not to the point where it's tough to hang or can strain your neck.
-Or create a vertical collage picture frame using your own photos, and design it specifically to fit in the space.
+You can visually expand your space by stacking a series of smaller framed artwork vertically towards the ceiling, but not to the point where it's tough to hang or can strain your neck.
+Or create a vertical collage picture frame using your own photos designed specifically to fit in the space.

 Photo Credit: Studio Mcgee

-If you find that even your walls are too small to accommodate your frames, then it's time to get creative with your personal art gallery.
+If you find that your walls are too small to accommodate your frames, it's time to get creative with your personal art gallery.
 Sometimes all it takes is some tweaking and rule breaking to find a happy balance.

 Bonus points for one-of-a-kind locations like your piano.
 Just lean them back, relax, and enjoy your space.
-As an added benefit this saves you the trouble of hammering holes in your walls.
+As an added benefit, this saves you the trouble of hammering holes in your walls.

-Oversize your art to make a big statement in a small space.
+Going big with your art can make an outsize statement in a small space.
 Installing one large wall decor item makes it the focal point of a room, giving the perception of a larger space without cutting into the living area.